Plant Room Access Solutions

 • Protect Service Areas

 Don’t route walkways directly over sensitive pipes, cables, or ducts.
-Use crossover stairs and modular platforms to guide foot traffic safely and protect infrastructure from accidental damage.
+Use crossover stairs, step bridges, walkways, and modular platforms to create a designated path of access that guides foot traffic safely and protects infrastructure from accidental damage.

 • Design for Safe Egress